 Oxford: Photo by Michael D Beckwith on Unsplash

-Remembering times past I was careful not to be early, and so my then boyfriend and I set off up the road to the well-lit house in a residential part of North Oxford.
+Remembering times past I was careful not to be early, and so my then boyfriend and I set off up the road to the well-lit house in a residential part of north Oxford.
 I remember we arrived and our host took our coats.
 He talked heartily about the weather and we spent a good few minutes agreeing with him that there would be a frost that night.
-We stood around in the sitting room which had the air of moth-eaten confidence, lined with books on obscure subjects and dull paintings.
+We stood around in the sitting room which had an air of moth-eaten confidence, lined with books on obscure subjects and dull paintings.
 Evidence of both academic intellect and zero visual awareness.
 The man I was with, an academic himself, jangled the loose change in his pocket, signifying boredom.
 The door bell rang; a couple in their fifties arrived.
 I had a bad feeling.
 The man looked as though there was a nasty smell working its way up his nose.
 I prayed I would not have to sit next to him.
 His wife’s smile was like recently picked rhubarb; forced.
 Nevertheless we all said ‘cheers’ and held up our mean little glasses of exquisite wine.
 The host entertained us with the history of every single picture in the room.
 There were still about three hours to go.